dilipid/GettingAndCleandingDataProject/README.md

 ## Files

-'CodeBook.md' details the code, variables and steps that were taken to cleanup the data 'run_analysis.R' contains the code that was run to perform the analysis which can be run in RStudio
+'CodeBook.md' details the code, variables and steps that were taken to cleanup the data.

+'run_analysis.R' contains the code that was run to perform the analysis which can be run in RStudio

+The final result file 'tidy_data.txt' has been provided in the project folder.